 - Whilst potatoes are cooking, put your shredded cabbage in another large pan, pour boiling water over the cabbage and cook for about 5 minutes, until just tender.

-- Heat a tbsp of oil and fry eight rashers of bacon until crispy.
+- Heat a tablespoon of oil and fry eight rashers of bacon until crispy.
 Set aside.
 Then cut up the remaining two rashers into small pieces and fry for 3-4 minutes until slightly coloured.

 - Add the cabbage and spring onions to the frying pan with the bacon and heat through, stirring.